Marco Ramoni

 Marco Ramoni (April 13, 1963 – June 8, 2010) was a recognized a translational biostatistician and bioinformatician at the Children's Hospital Informatics Program, Boston, affiliated with the Harvard-MIT Division of Health Sciences and Technology.

 Biography

-He trained as a bioengineer and received a PhD from a joint program between the Politecnico di Milano and the University of Pavia, Italy.
+He trained in philosophy and bioengineering, and received a PhD from a joint program between the Politecnico di Milano and the University of Pavia, Italy.
 He completed fellowships at the University of Massachusetts (Amherst), McGill University, and the University of Geneva.
-He was Associate Professor of Pediatrics and Medicine at Harvard Medical School, and he was the director of the Harvard Biomedical Cybernetics Laboratory.
+He was associate professor of pediatrics and medicine at Harvard Medical School, and he was the director of the Harvard Biomedical Cybernetics Laboratory.
 He co-founded the American Medical Informatics Association Summit on Translational Bioinformatics in 2008.

-Dr. Ramoni was posthumously elected into the American College of Medical Informatics in 2010.
+Ramoni was posthumously elected into the American College of Medical Informatics in 2010.

-Biographical Information
+Biographical information

-Dr. Ramoni is survived by his wife, Rachel Badovinac Ramoni, who is a faculty member at Harvard Medical School.
+Ramoni is survived by his wife, Rachel Badovinac Ramoni, who is a faculty member at Harvard Medical School.